-The colorectal specialists at Carle treat an extensive list of issues and conditions that affect the small intestines, colon, rectum and anus, in addition to GI cancers.
+Our colorectal specialists treat an extensive list of issues and conditions that affect the small intestines, colon, rectum and anus, in addition to GI cancers.
 We’ll help you understand your symptoms, while also providing treatment options and prevention guidance.

 Enhanced Recovery after Surgery (ERAS)

-Enhanced recovery after surgery in as international treatment program based on science and research which improves your recovery experience and the time needed to recover following your surgery.
-ERAS uses a multi-disciplinary team approach to provide care using proven treatment protocols, which includes preparation for your surgery and interventions used by health care professionals before, during and after your surgery including medications, pain control, diet and activity.
+Enhanced recovery after surgery is an internationally-practiced treatment program based on science and research which improves your recovery time and experience following your surgery.
+ERAS uses a multi-disciplinary team approach using proven treatment protocols.
+This includes preparation for your surgery and interventions used by healthcare professionals before, during and after your surgery, such as medications, pain control, diet and activity.

 The enhanced recovery after surgery program isn't for everyone, so talk with your surgical team about qualifications.